 Based on the removal action alternative evaluation, Alternative 2 (Soil Excavation/Off-Site Disposal) was selected as the recommended removal action alternative.
-Alternative 2 consists of excavating and transporting the impacted soil to appropriate, permitted off-Site facilities for disposal, backfilling the excavations with clean fill, and the continuation of existing land use controls (LUCs) to address any remaining contamination at the Site.
-Existing LUCs include perimeter fences with security gates, routine security patrols, and construction/maintenance project reviews by SMUD environmental staff.
+Alternative 2 consists of excavating and transporting the impacted soil to appropriate, permitted off-Site facilities for disposal, backfilling the excavations with clean fill, and the continuation of existing land use controls to address any remaining contamination at the Site.
+Existing land use controls at the Site that SMUD currently implements as voluntary protective measures include perimeter fences with security gates, routine security patrols, and construction/maintenance project reviews by SMUD environmental staff.
+There are currently no land use covenants applied to the property.